Isy89/LBF/docs/source/learn_about_lbf.rst

 - setuptools~=62.0.0

 LBFextract uses conda to create a separate environment for dependencies, which are not Python related ( samtools ).
-If samtools is already available, conda is not necessary.
-When LBFextract does not find its specific conda environment, it will look for samtools in the current environment.
-Be aware that samtools should be version 1.14 or compatible one.

 To be able to run the tests, the following Python package is also required: